- Publications Available to Learn Nemeth Code

 New Mexico State University

 Nemeth Code filter that translates Scientific Notebook documents containing mathematics to Nemeth Code.
 "The fast production of Scientific Notebook files on a Braille embosser means that visually impaired students can obtain class handouts, syllabi, exams, and other course materials in the sciences in real time.
-And it means that institutions can comply more easily with federal disability regulations." (see MacKichan Software, Inc. above) (Chris also has two large print fonts if you are interested.)
+And it means that institutions can comply more easily with federal disability regulations." (see MacKichan Software, Inc. above)

 A computer access specialist writes: I read an article a while back that talked about the difficulty of doing advanced mathematics in Braille.
 According to this article, Braille doesn't include all of the symbols that you might want to use, such as the sigma or integral, making more advanced algebra difficult to use.